jrzaurin/nlp-stuff/amazon_reviews_classification_HAN/README.md

 later is in itself based on the work of [Wan et al (2013)](http://yann.lecun.com/exdb/publis/pdf/wan-icml-13.pdf):
 *Regularization of neural networks using dropconnect*.

+The companion Medium post can be found [here](https://towardsdatascience.com/predicting-amazon-reviews-scores-using-hierarchical-attention-networks-with-pytorch-and-apache-5214edb3df20)

 ### 1. Prepare the data